Numerical integration

 xlabel = "Время, с", ylabel = "Расстояние (м)", legend=false )

-We have applied a couple of simple functions to integrate discrete time series (vector of measured velocity) and obtained the distance travelled over the entire observation time and a graph of overcoming this for each time segment.
+We applied a couple of simple functions to integrate discrete time series (the vector of measured velocity) and obtained the distance traveled during the entire observation period and a graph of how to overcome this for each time interval.